kidlj/awei/_wiki/wills.md

 2025.12.21

-> Perceive the present, Anticipate the upcoming.
+> Perceive the present, anticipate the upcoming.

 2025.12.18